Soft Plastic Jerkbait Gear Guide

 Line-Through Treble Took

 If one hook point is good, three must be better.
-This sneaky rigging makes it easy to get a hook in fish, but it requires a little bit of prep work, and hangs up easily, so it’s best to rig a bunch ahead of your fishing trip and utilize it when cover isn’t an issue.
+This sneaky rigging makes it easy to get a hook in fish, but it requires a little bit of prep work and hangs up easily, so it’s best to rig a bunch ahead of your fishing trip and utilize it when cover isn’t an issue.

 Double Fluke

 If you thought fishing a single Fluke was fun, you are going to have a blast fishing the double Fluke, or “donkey rig.”
-Watch your baits dance back and forth, while waiting for ol’ big to come grab a bite.
+Watch your baits dance back and forth, all while waiting for ol’ big to come grab a bite.
 This technique also offers the opportunity to catch two fish at once, making it a great choice when the bite is red hot.

 Tips & Tricks for Soft-Plastic Jerkbaits